 - Go to Applications and trash the application file, for example "Cubase 8.5".

-- Optional: Go to User Home/Library/Preferences and remove (or hide) the preferences folder (see information on Initialising Preferences above).
+- Optional: Go to User Home/Library/Preferences and remove (or hide) the preferences folder (see information on Initializing Preferences above).

 - Install the sequencer using the original installer you've received on CD/DVD or as download.
 In case a newer complete installer is available on the download page, it should be preferred.